pcfx-devel/PC-FX_devcart/README.md

 The only changes from RevA to Rev B are related to schematic annotations, and a minor labelling update on the PC Board itself, so the picture of RevA is included here.

-In future, there are plans for a proper 3D printed case.

 ![Prototype Board](images/devcart_ver2_reva.jpg)